 Speakers are available to deliver fresh, engaging and thought-provoking perspectives to school and community audiences, on the topic of racism and discrimination.

-Online training module
+Watch our online training module

 For school leaders and teachers

 The following resources are designed to support school leaders and teachers who are facilitating conversations about racism within the school environment.